-What does Independence Day mean?
+What do you think Independence Day means?

 Martina McBride: Independence Day Meaning